-The risks of bribery and corruption, money laundering and terrorist financing cut across our profession, regardless of geography or industry specialism.
+The risks of bribery, corruption, money laundering and terrorist financing cut across our profession, regardless of geography or industry specialism.

 To help the profession identify and manage these risks, we have published a professional statement on Countering Bribery and Corruption, Money Laundering and Terrorist Financing.

 This professional statement sets out mandatory requirements for RICS members and RICS-regulated firms in relation to bribery, corruption, money laundering and terrorist financing.
-It is effective from 1st September 2019.
+This took effect from 1st September 2019.